usnistgov/ARIAC/docs/competition/challenges.rst

 - **Helpful**: The human operator will stop moving once the ceiling robot is at a certain distance away from him.

 .. note::
-  The behavior of a human does not change within a trial, e.g., if the human is assigned the behavior ``'helpful'``, the human will always be helpful throughout the trial.
+  The behavior of a human does not change within a trial, e.g., if the human is assigned the behavior :inline-yaml:`'helpful'`, the human will always be helpful throughout the trial.
   The human in the environment will go to each assembly station in the following order:

   1. Assembly station 4